Transforming Health Education Across Europe

 A dedicated matchmaking platform connects students with internship, job, and mobility opportunities, and allows educators to explore collaboration prospects.

-As part of the Sustainable Healthcare with Digital Health Data Competence (SUSA) initiative, the Virtual Campus brings together students, educators, and healthcare professionals in a collaborative ecosystem, empowering the next generation of leaders to drive data-driven solutions for a more sustainable and efficient healthcare system.
+The Sustainable Healthcare with Digital Health Data Competence (SUSA) initiative brings together students, educators, and healthcare professionals in a collaborative ecosystem, empowering the next generation of leaders to drive data-driven solutions for a more sustainable and efficient healthcare system.